April 6, 2016

 Essential Things to Remember When Building a Brand

-In a world where there are endless options for every thinkable item of need, and services that are only a click away, the brand behind the product or service makes a world of difference in the customer’s decision phase.
+In a world where there are endless options for products and services, a brand makes a world of difference in the customer’s decision.
 In fact, according to some studies, 59% of customers prefer to buy new products from brands familiar to them, and 21% purchased a new product because it was from a brand they trusted.

+This stresses the importance of having a strategic brand positioning strategy.
 When building a brand, a lot of factors come into play.
-These need to be carefully considered and acted on.

 1) Define Your brand.